MicrosoftDocs/xamarin-docs/docs/cross-platform/get-started/introduction-to-mobile-development.md

 1.   **Modern Integrated Development Environment (IDE)** – Xamarin uses Visual Studio for Mac on Mac OS X and Visual Studio on Windows.
 These are both modern IDEs that include features such as code auto completion, a sophisticated Project and Solution management system, a comprehensive project template library, integrated source control, and many others.
 1.   **Mobile Cross Platform Support** – Xamarin offers sophisticated cross-platform support for the three major mobile platforms of iOS, Android, and Windows Phone.
 Applications can be written to share up to 90% of their code, and our Xamarin.Mobile library offers a unified API to access common resources across all three platforms.
 This can significantly reduce both development costs and time to market for mobile developers that target the three most popular mobile platforms.

 Because of Xamarin’s powerful and comprehensive feature set, it fills a void for application developers that want to use a modern language and platform to develop cross-platform mobile applications.

 > [!NOTE]
-> This Getting Started series focuses on getting started building iOS and Android applications.
+> This Get Started series focuses on getting started building iOS and Android applications.
 Microsoft offers information about [Universal Windows Platform (UWP) development](https://docs.microsoft.com/windows/uwp/develop/) for tablets and desktops.
 To learn more about cross-platform development with Xamarin (including UWP apps for Windows), read the [Building Cross-Platform Applications guide](~/cross-platform/app-fundamentals/building-cross-platform-applications/index.md).

-## How Does Xamarin Work?
+## How does Xamarin work?

 Xamarin offers two commercial products: Xamarin.iOS and Xamarin.Android.
 They’re both built on top of *Mono*, an open-source version of the .NET Framework based on the